wolfgangihloff/tahecho/THIRD_PARTY_LICENSES.md

 ## License Compliance

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.
 All third-party components are used in compliance with their respective licenses.
 The complete source code for this project and information about obtaining the source code of third-party components can be found in their respective repositories linked above.

-Note that while this project is GPL v3 licensed, some dependencies use different open source licenses (MIT, Apache 2.0).
-This is compliant with GPL v3 as these licenses are compatible with GPL v3 when used as dependencies.
+Note that this project uses the MIT License, which is compatible with all the third-party dependencies listed above (MIT, Apache 2.0).
+The MIT License allows for maximum flexibility in how the software can be used, modified, and distributed.